 It’s outside the scope of this rant but still:

-I often feels like a big waste.
-Most Linux developers I know are pretty fast at doing C programs and yet they can’t seem to appreciate the use of a good IDE.
+It often feels like a big waste.
+Most Linux developers I know are pretty fast at doing C programs and yet they can’t seem to appreciate the use of a good IDE like netbeans.
 At least you should use something like sublime which is not an IDE but still gives a productivity boost.